Skip to main content

 3.)
 Utilize Best Practices for Reviewing Candidates Includes Criteria Matrix and Review Matrix

 4.)
-Increase Fair Review and Minimize Bias in Reviews and Discussion
+Increase Fair Reviews and Discussion

 5.)
 Utilize Consistent Questions for all Reference Checks